numirias/semshi/README.md

 ## Usage

-Once installed, Semshi automatically parses and highlights code in any open file with a `.py` extension.
+Semshi automatically parses and highlights code in any open file with a `.py` extension.
 With every change to the buffer, the code is re-parsed and highlights are updated.
-When moving the cursor above a name, all nodes with the same name in the same scope are highlighted, too.
-Semshi also attempts to compensate syntax errors as you type.
+When moving the cursor above a name, all nodes with the same name in the same scope are additionally marked.
+Semshi also attempts to tolerate syntax errors as you type.

-But bear in mind that static analysis is limited.
-For example, wildcard imports (`from foo import *`) and `eval` or `exec` calls can hide names which Semshi won't pick up or show as unresolved.
+But keep in mind that static analysis is limited.
+For example, features such as wildcard imports (`from foo import *`) and `eval` or `exec` calls can hide names which Semshi won't pick up or show as unresolved.
 Also, whenever a syntax error is present (which can't be automatically compensated), highlights can't be updated.

 ### Commands